News

 🤝 Committed objectives

-Having spent over 14 years working in the finance/strategy eco-system of CAC40 groups, surrounded by corporate lawyers, investment banks and other consulting firms, my professional development has been based on the perpetual search for financial value.
+Having spent over 14 years working in the finance/strategy eco-system of CAC40 groups, surrounded by corporate lawyers, investment banks and other consultancies, my professional development has been based on the perpetual search for financial value.

-In short, that it was possible to be more virtuous while creating new business opportunities and attracting new partners.
-Orange also gave me a great deal of support along the way.
+In short, it was possible to be more virtuous while creating new business opportunities and attracting new partners.
+Orange also gave me a great deal of support throughout this process.

 The roll-out of the CSRD (Corporate Sustainability Reporting Directive) on a European scale in 2024 offers a magnificent opportunity for companies to differentiate themselves in terms of their raison d'être.
 It's a world in the making, given the climatic and societal challenges.
 From now on, I intend to put my skills and experience in value creation at the service of Orange's Lead the Future corporate project: decarbonizing telecoms while supporting the development of digital uses.